ramakoni1/sql-docs/docs/t-sql/statements/alter-database-transact-sql-set-options.md

 >
 > When AUTO_CLOSE is ON, some columns in the [sys.databases](../../relational-databases/system-catalog-views/sys-databases-transact-sql.md) catalog view and DATABASEPROPERTYEX function will return NULL because the database is unavailable to retrieve the data.
 To resolve this, execute a USE statement to open the database.
 >
 > Database mirroring requires AUTO_CLOSE OFF.

+> When AUTO_CLOSE is set to ON, VSS backups of the database may fail.
+For more information review [Non-component VSS backups such as Azure Site Recovery jobs fail on servers hosting SQL Server instances with AUTO_CLOSE DBs](https://docs.microsoft.com/troubleshoot/sql/admin/revocery-jobs-fail-servers).

 When the database is set to AUTOCLOSE = ON, an operation that initiates an automatic database shutdown clears the plan cache for the instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].
 Clearing the plan cache causes a recompilation of all subsequent execution plans and can cause a sudden, temporary decrease in query performance.
 In [!INCLUDE[ssVersion2005](../../includes/ssversion2005-md.md)] Service Pack 2 and higher, for each cleared cachestore in the plan cache, the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] error log contains the following informational message: " [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] has encountered %d occurrence(s) of cachestore flush for the '%s' cachestore (part of plan cache) due to some database maintenance or reconfigure operations".
 This message is logged every five minutes as long as the cache is flushed within that time interval.